Z-Abera/multinational-retail-data-centralisation/README.md

 The first goal will be to produce a system that stores the current company data in a database so that it's accessed from one centralised location and acts as a single source of truth for sales data.

 Then query the database to get up-to-date metrics for the business.

+Milestone 3
+Develop the star-based schema of the database, ensuring that the columns are of the correct data types.
+The tables, dim_users_table, dim_store_details, dim_products, dim_date_times, dim_card_details were casted to the correct data types.
+Primary and foreign keys were created to link to the master table orders_table.
 """
 #Installation instructions
 #Usage instructions